Mallory Hagan: Early life and education

 Hagan was born in Memphis, Tennessee and was raised in Opelika, Alabama.
 She graduated from Opelika High School in 2007.
 Her parents were raised in Auburn, Alabama.
 She was influenced by her formative years spent with a mother who ran a dance studio in the Auburn-Opelika area, where she was raised.
 Her grandmother also ran a dance studio in Tennessee, where Hagan was born.
 She is a former student at Auburn University, where she spent a year studying biomedical science.
 She was a member of the sorority Pi Beta Phi Alabama Gamma chapter, becoming the fourth Pi Beta Phi to become Miss America (Marilyn Van Derbur, Jackie Mayer, and Susan Akin).

 She moved to Brooklyn in October 2008.
 At the time of her arrival, she had less than $1000 and no job.
 Several sources stated that Hagan was a Park Slope resident when she won Miss America.
 The Wall Street Journal ran a correction, corroborated by The New York Times, that she was a resident of Windsor Terrace, Brooklyn at the time.
 Hagan had lived in six different Brooklyn neighborhoods between her arrival in 2008 and her Miss America victory in 2013, including Sunset Park and Williamsburg.

 At the time of the 2013 Miss America competition, she was a Fashion Institute of Technology (FIT) student, where she studied advertising, marketing and communications with aspirations of a profession related to cosmetic and fragrance marketing.
 At FIT, she was a part of the Presidential Honors Program.
-Her three placements in the Miss New York competition and the Miss America title provided her with sufficient scholarship monies to pay for her entire FIT tuition.
 She trained several different physical and mental methods to prepare for the pageant.
-Her fitness trainers included Richard Talens of social fitness network Fitocracy, Sohee Lee, and Mark Fisher of Mark Fisher Fitness.
+Her fitness trainers included Richard Talens of the social fitness network Fitocracy, Sohee Lee, and Mark Fisher of Mark Fisher Fitness.
 One of her training elements was the CrossFit exercise program.